Sha1Pokala/Marketing-Analytics/README.md

 - Helped the marketing team refocus on high-performing channels
 - Provided clear visual storytelling for non-technical business users
 - Demonstrated full-stack data analytics and BI development capabilities
 ---

+## 🙏 Credits & Acknowledgements

+This project is inspired by and built using resources provided by **Ali Ahmad**.

+Special thanks to [Ali Ahmad's YouTube Channel](https://www.youtube.com/@aliahmaddata) for:
+- The original dataset and business problem statement
+- SQL database backup files used for the project

+> 📺 Check out his amazing tutorials and datasets on [@aliahmaddata](https://www.youtube.com/@aliahmaddata)

+---